Who We Are

 Tell us who you are,

-Hi.
-I’m John Sole and I joined MySight York as a Trustee in February 2023.
+Hi, I’m John Sole.
+I joined MySight York as a Trustee in February 2023 and became Chair of the Trustees in Autumn 2023.

-It’s sharing the commitment to make a difference.
-It’s also about sharing knowledge, ideas and support from across the sector and the local community.
+I enjoy sharing the commitment to make a difference, as well as exchanging knowledge, ideas, and support across the sector and within the local community.

-Moving into a house built in the late 1800s means lots of DIY that generally goes well.
-My early career was in horticulture, commercial growing and then landscaping.
-I still love growing, and transforming our neglected garden back to it’s former glory.
+My early career was in horticulture, commercial growing, and landscaping.
+I still love gardening and am enjoying the challenge of restoring our neglected garden to its former glory.

 Scott Jobson